qianyisun/CaseStudy_1/README.md

     6. 06-Clean-County-Data.ipynb

-       In this notebook, we use "SNFs.xlsx" dataframe to left join "uszips.csv" dataframe to attain a dataset without missing data in county columns.
+       In this notebook, we use "SNFs.xlsx" data frame to left join "uszips.csv" data frame to attain a dataset without missing data in county columns and fill one missing data by manually applying the right value.

     7. 07-Get-Monthly-Patient-Data.ipynb